Skip to main content

 • Noise: 52 dB

-One of the more notable aspects of this unit is that it uses more eco-friendly parts than the typical portable air conditioner.
-Its refrigerant is CFC-free, and the unit uses lead-free components that comply with the Restriction of Hazardous Substances (RoHS) Directive.
+This AC unit uses more eco-friendly parts than the typical portable air conditioner.
+Its refrigerant is CFC-free, and the ARC-14S uses lead-free components that comply with the Restriction of Hazardous Substances (RoHS) Directive.
+It does all of this without losing much functionality.

 Pros